 Sea trout, cyprinids, pangas catfish, freshwater fishes, silver seabream, common carp, Catla, greasy grouper, bighead carp, Nile tilapia, grass carp are a few of the thousands of fish species in the world.
 For those of you who are new to Fish business or those wanting to venture into this business, you might be overwhelmed because of the number of species and trying to figure out which species will be profitable in the Nigerian market.

-It’s correct to think that Catfish and Tilapia are the most profitable fishes to rear for commercial purpose in Nigeria for various reasons including, climate, growth, and the fish market in Nigeria.
+It’s correct to think that Catfish and Tilapia are the most profitable fishes to rear for commercial purposes in Nigeria for various reasons including, climate, growth, and the fish market in Nigeria.

 The climate affects different plant and animal species in different ways; that’s the reason some fruits grow only in specific countries as well as some animals also exist in specific countries.
 For example, we can’t grow green apples in Nigeria.